Rearing caterpillars is a great way to learn about moths and butterflies. On this page I’ll show my techniques for rearing, and the equipment I use.

 I fold a piece of paper towel several times, drop 3 or 4 drops of water on it, put it on top of the pile of packets, and close the lid of the container.
 I refresh the drops of water every 6 weeks or so to prevent the pupae from drying out in our frost-free refrigerator.
 I remove the pupae when the weather starts to warm up – here in Wisconsin that’s usually at the end of March.
 I put each species of pupae in a separate jar, large enough for them to spread their wings when they emerge.
 I line the sides of the jar with paper towels, and lean a stick against the side to give the adults a place to climb and spread their wings.
 I try to check the cages every day until they emerge.

 Many pupae need to be kept moist while they wait to emerge.
 I have a hard time with this – in an open jar they tend to dry out, especially if the humidity is low.
-It might be better to keep them in a closed jar, as long as they’re not in the sun.
+A closed jar keeps them too wet, and they may get moldy.
+I’ve been most successful keeping them in a jar with a screen top, and trying to remember to squirt them with water every day or two.

 I cover the hole in the bottom of a clean clay flowerpot with a flat lid from a tin can.
 I put the pupae in the pot – in labeled paper towel packets if there are several kinds.
 I’ve kept caterpillars in these clay pots too.
 I usually give them a little potting soil to rest in or on.
 I cover the pot with a flat clay saucer and bury it up to the rim in the ground.
 I put a rock on top of the saucer to keep animals out.